 Well, yeah.
 Why?
 Because I want you to start taking your shit seriously.

-I am a firm believer that the addition of fermented foods to your diet is one of the easiest and quickest ways you can start hacking your biology and nutrition.
-Do a simple online search and you can find a plethora of resources preaching the importance of probiotics for energy levels, stress reduction, immunity, sleep, the list goes on.
-Where the majority of your search will eventually lead you is down the road to a health food store, down the aisle, and into the towering canyons of gleaming (plastic) bottles and packages that make up the supplement section.
+Do a simple online search and you can find a plethora of resources preaching the importance of probiotics.
+Where the majority of your search will eventually lead you is down the road to a food store, down the aisle, and into the towering canyons of gleaming (plastic) bottles and packages that make up the supplement section.
 The probiotic supplement industry, specifically, is projected to reach a market value of USD $46.55 billion by 2020.
 DAMN.
 That's a lot of bacteria.
-And, more significantly, a lot of money spent by the health-conscious consumer to outsource their gut health to the labs of multi-national corporations and out of their own kitchens.
-My anarchistic sensibilities have always been triggered by the monopolization of the wealthy few to produce goods for me that I am capable of concocting myself.
-As able and adept humans we need to hone our focus on the naturally occurring probiotics in our own food.
-The way our grandmas, great-grandmas, and ancestors used to do it.
+And, more significantly, a lot of money spent by the consumer to the labs of multi-national corporations and out of their own kitchens.
+Think big pharma is rich?
+Take a look at the monsterous supplement industry.

 There is also something to be said about taste.
 The act of tasting and experiencing what you put into your body that is extremely powerful.
 There is a very specific taste that is felt when you eat something fermented.
 A tangy smack of flavour on your taste buds that when consciously consumed reaches deep down into the literal and figurative bowels the energy and life-force of the beings that are now your being.

 Without further ado, here's a recipe for some ketchup.

 2 tbsp starter- I used some reserved pickle juice that I save for fermenting projects.
 The spices are great in ketchup